+Taking account of the factors above, the parcel is considered to be of higher importance to this purpose, despite being of higher importance for one criterion and lower importance for the other.
+This is because, although the parcel has strong boundaries, it would be a clearly illogical and unnatural extension to the urban area and would therefore be particularly damaging as sprawl.
 Purpose 2: To prevent neighbouring towns from merging into one another The parcel lies between main settlement of Reigate and the villages of Betchworth/Brockham.
 Existing settlement gap is approximately 3.3km to Betchworth and 4.2km to Brockham.
 Removal of the parcel would leave a gap approximately 2.9km to Betchworth and 3.3km to Brockham - equivalent to reductions of 13% and 21% respectively.
 The gap is therefore considered to be wide; however, removal would lead to a partial reduction in separation, particularly to Brockham.
-Moderate importance to Given the substantial degree of separation between the settlements as well as land peaks and landscape features such as the River Mole and areas of woodland within the intervening landscape, the vulnerability of the gap in terms of the visual perception of settlement coalescence is reduced.
-Green Belt Taking account of the factors above, the parcel is considered to be of moderate importance to this function.
-Purpose 3: To assist in safeguarding the countryside from encroachment The parcel is predominantly open countryside in agricultural/grazing use.
+Given the substantial degree of separation between the settlements as well as land peaks and landscape features such as the River Mole and areas of woodland within the intervening landscape, the vulnerability of the gap in terms of the visual perception of settlement coalescence is reduced.
+Taking account of the factors above, the parcel is considered to be of lower importance to this function.
+Lower importance to Green Belt Purpose 3: To assist in safeguarding the countryside from encroachment The parcel is predominantly open countryside in agricultural/grazing use.
 There is limited built form in the north of the parcel in the form of a cluster of agricultural buildings and the main farm dwelling.
 Overall, less than 5% of the parcel is covered by built for or urbanising development and therefore the parcel is considered to be undeveloped.
 Whilst the boundaries of the parcel are well defined in physical and permanence terms, the parcel is quite highly visible and the loss of openness and countryside character of the parcel would be clearly appreciable at a local scale.
 Given the landscape form in the surrounding area, there is also a reasonably high degree of intervisibility and interrelationship between the parcel and surrounding agricultural land such that it does read as part of the wider countryside network.
 Higher importance to Green Belt Taking account of the factors above, the parcel is considered to be of higher importance to this function.
-Purpose 4: To preserve the setting and special character of historic towns The parcel is not directly adjacent to a historic town or conservation area and is not in sufficient proximity to Reigate town or Reigate Park such that it forms part of the setting.
-Lower importance to Green Belt Taking account of the factors above, the parcel is considered to be of lower importance to this purpose.
+Purpose 4: To preserve the setting and special character of historic towns Lower The parcel is not directly adjacent to a historic town or conservation area and is not in sufficient proximity to Reigate town or importance to Green Belt